 - Keep your windshield and windows clear.
 Ensure the car’s roof has been cleared of snow.
 Snow and ice left on the roof will inevitably fly from the car posing a threat to other drivers.

 - Don’t use cruise control.
 Using cruise control when driving on a slippery, snowy surface can make it hard to react in time.

 - Check your tire tread and pressure: Good tire tread and properly inflated tires are essential to staying in control on slippery roads.

 - Gas.
 A fuller gas tank prevents your car’s gas-line from freezing.

 - Don’t slam on your brakes.
 In winter weather, sudden braking often leads to skids that are uncontrollable.

 - Check the exhaust pipe.
 Double-check that your exhaust is clear of snow or debris before getting on the road.
 A blocked pipe may cause carbon monoxide gas to leak into your car while the engine is running.

 - Drive with your lights on.
 Keep your lights on low when driving in the snow.

 - Stay at home.

 Wintery weather brings hazards to which many of us are unaccustomed.
 Everyday activities are conducted with added vigilance to personal safety and the safety of others.
-If you have been injured in a weather-related accident, due to no fault of your own, contact the Lewis Law Firm.
+If you have been injured in a weather-related accident, due to no fault of your own, contact our injury attorney at the Lewis Law Firm.
 Together, we will get you the compensation you deserve.